 To me, the human voice always sparks up something unique in our aural psyche – i.e. it only becomes ‘simply another instrument’ when shrouded in enough studio effects that we don’t recognise it as a voice (although the nature of the ‘conscious vs. subconscious’ bounds here remain unclear).
 Nevertheless, MBV’s vocal-processing ingenuity is undeniable – in an Alternative Press interview, Kevin Shields recounts how “On Loveless, most of the tracks are between 10 and 18 vocals at the same time, all on top of each other.
 That dry, upfront vocal is gone”.

 - Blown a Wish (album) – MBV (1991):

 “Show me all your favourite things,

 Make a wish, I’ll give it all to you…”

 Floating through this multi-layered haze, Bilinda Butcher’s lyrics sketch dreamlike scenes of attachment, almost child-like in their simplicity (“Midnight wish, blow me a kiss…Make like this, trying to pretend it’s true”).
-But despite their magic, texture still predominates (in the words of MBV fan pepper396 on Reddit: “Blown a Wish is just Bilinda saying ‘awoo’ and ‘uwu’ for three minutes and thirty six seconds – prove me wrong”).
+But despite their magic, texture still predominates (as per MBV fan pepper396 on Reddit: “Blown a Wish is just Bilinda saying ‘awoo’ and ‘uwu’ for three minutes and thirty six seconds – prove me wrong”).

 Find out more about the track’s guitarology in a tutorial breakdown from mbvtunings (“Effects: Clean signal with 100% wet reverse reverb from Yamaha SPX-90 should get you most of the way there…”).
 And also check out well-versed international covers by Japancakes, Shinobu Narita, and Pas De Printemps Pour Marnie.